petaSk98/Brackify-Feedback/README.md

 - **Live bracket** — interactive, zoomable bracket with color-coded paths
 - **Feed preview** — see matchups and results without opening the post
 - **Notifications** — get notified when a new round starts or the winner is announced
-- **Full audit trail** — every submission, removal, and rename is documented in comments
+- **Everything is transparent** — all changes to entries are documented in public comments
 - **Mobile-friendly** — responsive design with compact bracket layout on small screens

 ---